 looks like!
 Stations will include real-time "countdown"arrival signs and heated

-Pace anticipates a late-2017 start of the Pulse Milwaukee Line in Chicago and
+Pace anticipates an early 2018 start of the Pulse Milwaukee Line in Chicago

-Niles.
-Furthermore, Pace has begun planning work on the Pulse Dempster Line, connecting
+and Niles.
+Furthermore, Pace has begun planning work on the Pulse Dempster Line,

-Evanston and O'Hare Airport.
-Pending approval of construction funding, it is
+connecting Evanston and O'Hare Airport.
+Pending approval of construction funding,

 In total, Pace has 24 planned rapid transit lines and 11 planned expressway